Frank Wildhorn: Stage

 In 1999, Wildhorn had three shows running simultaneously on Broadway: Jekyll & Hyde at the Plymouth Theatre, The Scarlet Pimpernel at the Minskoff Theatre, and The Civil War at the St. James Theatre; however, all three shows closed without making a profit, for a total loss approaching $20 million.
 In 2004, he collaborated with Don Black and Christopher Hampton on a musical based on Dracula.

 Wildhorn has become a prominent composer globally, with many productions in Europe and Asia having long runs.
 Jekyll & Hyde is one of the longest running musicals of all time in South Korea.
 The musical Carmen, with music by Wildhorn and lyrics by Jack Murphy, premiered in Prague in October 2008.
 The musical Count of Monte Cristo, music by Wildhorn with book and lyrics by Jack Murphy, received a workshop reading in November 2008, and opened at the Theatre of St. Gallen, Switzerland in March 2009.
 Another musical, with music by Wildhorn and lyrics by Don Black, Bonnie and Clyde, received an industry reading in February 2009 and premiered at the La Jolla Playhouse in California in November 2009.
 Also in November 2009, another new musical, Wonderland: Alice's New Musical Adventure premiered at the David A. Straz, Jr. Center for the Performing Art in Tampa, Florida, with another production following at the Alley Theatre, Houston, Texas, in January 2010.

 Wildhorn is also the first Broadway musician to work with the Takarazuka Revue on the Cosmos Troupe's production of the musical Never Say Goodbye.

 Other musicals include Camille Claudel, which ran in 2003 at the Goodspeed Opera House and a short developmental run at the NYMT Festival in 2004, and Waiting for the Moon starring Lauren Kennedy and Jarrod Emmick in New Jersey in 2005, with the musical being renamed Zelda for a run at Flatrock Playhouse in 2012.
 In 2015, Wildhorn created a musical based on the popular Japanese manga series Death Note (this would lead to more manga adaptations, such as Fist of the North Star in 2021 and Your Lie In April in 2022).
 In 2018, he debuted The Man Who Laughs in South Korea, based on Victor Hugo's novel.
 The Man Who Laughs won three awards at the 2019 Korean Musical Awards, including Best Musical.

 Other compositions

 Wildhorn composed a full-length commissioned symphonic piece, Danube Symphony, which was recorded by the 96-piece Vienna Symphony.
 A CD of the work was released on December 10, 2021.
-The Vienna Symphony is scheduled to premiere the piece live at Wiener Konzerthaus in 2022.
 The premiere took place on 3rd November 2022 in Wiener Musikverein.